Philip Roth: Awards and nominations

-Roth was awarded the 2010 National Humanities Medal by U.S. President Barack Obama in the East Room of the White House on March 2, 2011.
+President Barack Obama awarded Roth the 2010 National Humanities Medal in the East Room of the White House on March 2, 2011.

 In May 2011, Roth was awarded the Man Booker International Prize for lifetime achievement in fiction on the world stage, the fourth winner of the biennial prize.
 One of the judges, Carmen Callil, a publisher of the feminist Virago house, withdrew in protest, referring to Roth's work as "Emperor's clothes".
 She said "he goes on and on and on about the same subject in almost every single book.
 It's as though he's sitting on your face and you can't breathe ...
 I don't rate him as a writer at all ...".
 Observers noted that Callil had a conflict of interest, having published a book by Claire Bloom (Roth's ex-wife) that criticized Roth and lambasted their marriage.
 In response, one of the two other Booker judges, Rick Gekoski, remarked:

 In 1959 he writes Goodbye, Columbus and it's a masterpiece, magnificent.
 Fifty-one years later he's 78 years old and he writes Nemesis and it is so wonderful, such a terrific novel ...
 Tell me one other writer who 50 years apart writes masterpieces ...
 If you look at the trajectory of the average novel writer, there is a learning period, then a period of high achievement, then the talent runs out and in middle age they start slowly to decline.
 People say why aren't Martin [Amis] and Julian [Barnes] getting on the Booker prize shortlist, but that's what happens in middle age.
 Philip Roth, though, gets better and better in middle age.
 In the 1990s he was almost incapable of not writing a masterpiece—The Human Stain, The Plot Against America, I Married a Communist.
 He was 65–70 years old, what the hell's he doing writing that well?
 In 2012 Roth received the Prince of Asturias Award for literature.
 On March 19, 2013, his 80th birthday was celebrated in public ceremonies at the Newark Museum.

-One prize that eluded Roth was the Nobel Prize in Literature, though he was a favorite of bookmakers and critics for decades.
+One prize that eluded Roth was the Nobel Prize in Literature, though he was nominated for the prize as early as 1972 and was a favorite of bookmakers and critics for decades.
 Ron Charles of The Washington Post wrote that "thundering obituaries" around the world noted that "he won every other honor a writer could win", sometimes even two or three times, except the Nobel Prize.

-Roth worked hard to obtain his many awards, spending large amounts of time "networking, scratching people’s backs, placing his people in positions, voting for them" in order to increase his chances of receiving awards.
+Roth worked hard to obtain his many awards, spending large amounts of time "networking, scratching people's backs, placing his people in positions, voting for them" in order to increase his chances of receiving awards.